Zestylogic/FMark/FMark/src/Common/TOCite/README.md

 `TFrmtedString` in `Citation` is used to store how the inline part should be rendered.
 This allows all style information to be hidden from the main parser.

+The list is sorted, with footnotes in order of their numerical IDs first, References in order of apperance after.
+Thus the order each explanatory text comes in the fmark file does not matter.

 ### Simple Footers
 Simple footers have numerical IDs.